 That was a bit better: ‘Lots of people say there’s a Santa, I don’t think there is; Yes, they say you have to be good for him, but my advice is rather be good for your Ma n Pa just to hedge your bets; Be kind to your Dad, maybe its HIM what puts the presents under the tree; Be kind to Mom.
 She has a lot more say in your life than Father Christmas, rather work with her;’

 Bloody hell!!
-Now they’re 16 and 12 and they don’t believe in that bladdy myth – nor any other bladdy myths – any more, thank goodness.
+Now Aitch is gone, and they’re 16 and 12 and don’t believe in that bladdy myth – nor any other bladdy myths – any more, thank goodness.

 Except around Christmas time.